All Episodes

 We can't have this anymore.

-And she's saying today, she details how this current bill is better than what they were going to vote on some weeks ago, and does deal with pre-existing conditions.
+And she's saying today, she details how this current bill is better than what they were going to vote on some weeks ago and does deal with preexisting conditions.

-And she talked about some naked cowardness, her words, not mine, uh, among certain congressmen who will let the anti-Trump media dictate how they vote on the bill.
+And she talked about some naked cowardness, her words, not mine, among certain congressmen who will let the anti-Trump media dictate how they vote on the bill.

-And she was responsible almost single-handedly for the analysis that torpedoed Hillary care in 94, and she's been the go-to person if you really want to know what's inside the 2,000 plus pages of Obamacare.
+And she's been the go-to person if you really want to know what's inside the 2,000-plus pages of Obamacare.

-And as she points out, you know, 96% of Americans who buy their own insurance stand to benefit from the bill.
+And as she points out, you know, 96% of Americans who buy their own insurance stand to benefit from the bill and will likely drive down the premiums by double digits.

-Now she was right about everything on Obamacare.
+Now, she was right about everything on Obamacare.

-And she said some Republicans are running scared, although the bill solves two problems lowering premiums, protecting people with preexisting conditions, and fence sitters are worried about something else, getting reelected.
+And she said some Republicans are running scared, although the bill solves two problems, lowering premiums, protecting people with pre-existing conditions, and fence sitters are worried about something else, getting re-elected.

 In other words, they don't want to take the risk of doing what it is that they promised that they would do.